Blog

 Macadamia Nuts

 Macadamia nuts, often enjoyed during the Christmas season, can be harmful to dogs.
-These nuts can cause hind limb weakness, pain, and lameness.
 While other nuts are high in fat and can lead to pancreatitis if consumed in large quantities, they are not typically as toxic as macadamia nuts.

-Meats & Bones
+Meat & Bones

-Meats like salami, fritz, ham, sausages, and other delicious-smelling meats can be very enticing for dogs, but it’s best to keep them out of reach.
+Meats like salami, fritz, ham, bacon, sausages, and other delicious-smelling meats can be very enticing for dogs, but it’s best to keep them out of reach.
 Too much fatty food can cause pancreatitis in dogs.
 Cooked bones should also be avoided as they can splinter and cause damage or tears to their digestive tract, or cause blockages in the intestines that require surgery.
 The same can occur with BBQ skewers, so ensure dogs don’t have access to bins containing scraps.

 Avocado

 Avocados contain a toxin called persin throughout the fruit, with higher levels found in unripe avocados.
 While severe poisoning is uncommon, some animals are more sensitive.
-Symptoms include digestive upset, vomiting, and diarrhea.
 Additionally, excessive avocado consumption can lead to pancreatitis due to its high-fat content.

 Alcohol